Worries Or Misconceptions People Can Have About Psychotherapy

 Therapy involves lots of odd techniques

-You can blame movies and TV shows for this one, probably because you can wring more entertainment value from a scene of a shrink trying to use some wacky, out of touch exercise.
+You can blame movies and TV shows for this misconception, probably because you can wring more entertainment value from a scene of a shrink trying to use some wacky, out-of-touch exercise.
 Your average counselor doesn't use Rorschach ink blots or dream interpretation.
 Within a minute of you sitting down they probably aren't going to pull out a puppet, hypnotize you with a pocket watch, ask to speak to your inner child, or suggest you confront an imaginary version of your mother who's sitting in an empty chair.

 If you see a therapist, they'll just want to put you on a bunch of drugs

-Medication is an option is some cases.
-Sometimes it can be effective, especially if it's done in combination with counseling.
+Medication is an option is certain cases.
+It can be effective, especially if it's done in combination with counseling.
 However, it's the client's decision about whether to take anything.
 There are also many situations where drugs aren't appropriate or necessary.
-It's not standard operating procedure for every therapist to listen to their client for fifteen minutes and then go, "Yep, well it sounds like we need to dope you up into a zombie-like state so you don't feel your feelings anymore."
+It's not standard operating procedure for every therapist to listen to their client for five minutes and then go, "Yep, well it sounds like we need to dope you up into a zombie-like state so you don't feel your feelings anymore."
 Also, not every type of therapist even has the ability to prescribe drugs.